jonathandroth/Advanced-DID-ISR/README.md

 All times Eastern Time.
+- 9-9:15 **Introduction: Overview of Recent Advances in DiD**

-- 9-10:15 **Lecture 1: Testing the Parallel Trends Assumption: Issues and Limitations**
+- 9:15-10:15 **Lecture 1: Testing the Parallel Trends Assumption: Issues and Limitations**
 - 10:15-10:30 **Break**
 - 10:30-11:45 **Lecture 2: New Approaches When Parallel Trends May Be Violated**
 - 11:45-12:15 **Coding Exercise**